 Signs (eg, words, numbers, graphic images, colours, holograms, shapes, slogans and/or sounds) that can be represented in an appropriate form using generally available technology may be registered as trade marks as long as the representation is clear, precise, self-contained, easily accessible, intelligible, durable and objective.

 Trade marks are registered with the INPI.
 The application process includes a formal examination and a substantial examination, but does not include a search of prior rights.
 The publication of a trade mark application opens a two-month opposition period.

-A trade mark is protected for ten years from its filing date and may be renewed indefinitely for subsequent periods of ten years.
+A trade mark is protected for ten years from its filing date, and may be renewed indefinitely for subsequent periods of ten years.

-A trade mark is said to be infringed when a sign which is identical or similar to such trade mark is used in relation to the same or similar goods and services and, in the case of similarity, is likely to cause confusion on the part of the public.
+A trade mark is said to be infringed when a sign that is identical or similar to such trade mark is used in relation to the same or similar goods and services and, in the case of similarity, is likely to cause confusion on the part of the public.
 The legislation provides for a specific protection for reputed and well-known trade marks.
 If another sign reproduces or imitates a reputed or well-known trade mark, and is likely to damage or unduly exploit the trade mark, then an infringement action can be initiated even if the signs relate to products or services that are not similar.

 As for patents, a trade mark infringement action can be brought directly by the trade mark holder or by the exclusive licensee.
 Non-exclusive licensees may only join the procedure initiated by the trade mark holder to recover damages for their own loss.

 In terms of remedies, the rules applicable to patents also apply for trade marks.

 Trade marks can also be protected by European Union trade marks registered with the European Union Intellectual Property Office (EUIPO), which are valid throughout the 27 EU Member States.